scrabbletank/farhome-rules/rulesdoc.md

 You may have up to your Willpower score in Undead under your control.
 For each undead under your control you add 1 bad die to your willpower rolls with this feat.

-#### Siphon Undead

-You can sense the life force keeping Undead alive.
-On your turn you may spend 5 AP to touch an undead, draining their life force to heal yourself.
-If targeting an unwilling creature they make a Stamina save against your Willpower.
-On fail they take 2 wounds in damage and you regain 1 wound of health.

 #### Undead Vitality
 *Requires 2 Stamina, 5th Level*

 When you long rest, for every healing surge you regain that exceeds your maximum you instead gain temporary wounds equal to the excess healing surges.

-#### Sleepless
-*Requires proficiency in Exhaustion*

-When targeted by the _Sleep_ spell you count as having twice as many wounds.
-For any other effects that cause you to fall asleep you add 3 superior dice to the saving throw.
-You only need 4 hours for a long rest instead of 8.

 ___
 ### Abyssal